MartaMasson/LogsM2C/README.md

 # Requirements
-1. Ensure each log inside each file is loaded into the database.
+1. (Reliability) Ensure each log inside each file is loaded into the database.
-2. The entire application shall be provisioned in private network with no public endpoint.
+2. (Security) The entire application shall be provisioned in private network with no public endpoint.
-3. Keep keys and secrets safe in the vault.
+3. (Security) Keep keys and secrets safe in the vault.
-4. Restrict access to the resources at a minimum level.
+4. (Security) Restrict access to the resources at a minimum level.
-5. Zero touch deployment considering application and infrastructure.
+5. (Operational Excellence) Zero touch deployment considering application and infrastructure.
-6. High available within a region.
+6. (Reliabilty) ConHigh available within a region.
-7. Auto scaling.
+7. (Performance) Auto scaling.
-8. Cost optimization.
+8. (Cost Optimization) Cost optimization.
 Usage spot instances for AKS nodes.
-9. Evalute right size for pods and nodes.
+9. (Cost Optimization) Evalute right size for pods and nodes.
 10. Present implementation design.

 # Architecture and data Flow